sbagga26/preoperative-procedure/README.md

 B) Takes your age for further detail.

-C) General diseases patient suffer from.
+C) Common diseases patient suffer from(like thyroid,diabetes) and if the person is under medication or not

 D) The ASA Score